When markets react, consider a broader historical perspective before changing your financial course.

 Source: Morningstar.
 This chart is for illustrative purposes only.
 This analysis does not include transaction costs, which could reduce an investor’s return.
 Growth of $10,000 in the S&P 500 1/31/40 - 12/31/21.

 Timing the market is a near-impossible task.
 By staying invested, even through periods of volatility, investors can increase their chances of achieving higher returns.

 Take a look at the chart below illustrating how missing even a few market days can impact overall returns.
-Over the past 15 years, the S&P 500 has grown at an annualized rate of 7.5%.
-However, removing only the five best trading days over that 15-year period would bring the index’s total growth down to 4.7%, and missing the 20 best trading days pulls its return into negative territory.
+Over the past 20 years, the S&P 500 has grown at an annualized rate of 7.3%.
+However, removing only the five best trading days over that 20-year period would bring the index’s total growth down to 4.9%, and missing the 20 best trading days pulls its return to only 0.6%.

 Don’t inadvertently miss out on important recovery days by trying to time the market’s every movement.
 Instead, speak with your advisor about how your long-term plan is positioned to weather short-term volatility – and discuss whether temporary pullbacks are actually an opportunity to strategically add to your portfolio.